JGAVEN/Lego-GPT/README.md

 lego-gpt-collab --host 0.0.0.0 --port 8765

 # Access the collaboration demo
 Open the PWA and choose **Collaboration Demo** from the main page to try real-time editing.
+A banner shows how many collaborators are connected.

 # Generate a JWT for requests
 lego-gpt-token --secret mysecret --sub dev > token.txt